 Should I Publish a Chapbook or a Full-Length Poetry Collection?

-Often, a poet will publish a chapbook before they publish a full length collection.
+Often, a poet will publish a chapbook before they publish a full length collection (though they don’t have to).
 In the publishing world, a chapbook serves as a “sample” of a poet’s potential.
-If the chapbook is commercially successful, then that poet is more likely to publish a full-length collection in the future.
+If the chapbook is well-received, then that poet is more likely to publish a full-length collection in the future.
+The poet might also publish poems in the full-length collection that were first featured in their chapbook.

 Instead of writing a poetry book, most modern poets begin their publishing journey with a chapbook.
-Melissa Lozada-Oliva and Olivia Gatwood both published chapbooks through Button Poetry, which gave both poets an opportunity to tour and sell those books across the U.S. As a result, Gatwood has a new full-length collection, and MLO has an upcoming novel in verse.
+Melissa Lozada-Oliva and Olivia Gatwood both published chapbooks through Button Poetry, which gave both poets an opportunity to tour and sell those books across the U.S. As a result, Gatwood has a new full-length collection, and MLO published a novel in verse.

 Do Modern Poetry Books Follow a Theme?